Essarelle/JetsonTX1/README.md

     include_directories(${HDF5_INCLUDE_DIRS})

-If error with undefined character before '<' (or something like that) during make, move the following from *onlineMIL.hpp* to *onlineMIL.cpp*
+If error with undefined character before '<' (or something like that) during make in regards to onlineMIL, move the following from *onlineMIL.hpp* to *onlineMIL.cpp*

     #define  sign(s)  ((s > 0 ) ?
 1 : ((s<0) ? -1 : 0))